19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2012]

-(7) Where an approved law practice is a law corporation, the exemption under section 43(6) or (6A), as the case may be, shall not apply to the balance of the qualifying income exceeding the base income of the approved law practice that is not exempt under subsection (6).
+(7) Where an approved law practice is a law corporation, the exemption under section 43(6) or (6C), as the case may be, shall not apply to the balance of the qualifying income exceeding the base income of the approved law practice that is not exempt under subsection (6).

 [53/2007]

+[Act 45 of 2018 wef 12/11/2018]

 (8) The base income referred to in subsection (5) is —